-Figure 6: CO2 loss correction (X{loss_correction}) applied to manometer results in developing the X2019 scale (upper panel), and estimated uncertainty associated with the loss correction (lower panel), color-coded by year (see SM, section 2.4).
+Figure 6: CO2 loss correction ($X{loss_correction}$) applied to manometer results in developing the X2019 scale (upper panel), and estimated uncertainty associated with the loss correction (lower panel), color-coded by year.
 The corrections are mole fraction and time-dependent.
-Filled circles correspond to runs in which two CO2 maxima were observed (1998 and 2004), and loss rates were determined from data after the second maximum.
+Filled symbols correspond to runs in which two CO2 maxima were observed (1998 and 2004), and loss rates were determined from data after the second maxima.
 Forty-eight manometric runs were processed this way (8.9% of the total).